 A good wire should have a long installation life.
 It must be durable and conform to standard specifications, and not be affected by changing weather conditions decades after decades.
 Safety is another critical factor, especially leakages, shocks and fire-hazards.
-Appearance of the wires should be aesthetic.
-A marginally higher cost should be acceptable since a compromise by ‘choosing lower grade of wiring’ can actually turn very expensive in the long-run, especially when problems come-up.
+The appearance of the wires should be aesthetic.
+A marginally higher cost should be acceptable since a compromise by ‘choosing a lower grade of wiring’ can actually turn very expensive in the long-run, especially when problems come up.
 Besides, wiring should be accessible to allow alterations and extensions in future, although in an apartment, flexibilities to extend or alter the configuration are relatively limited.
-Wiring should be maintenance free, and must be sturdy/strong enough to be safe from any mechanical damage.
+Wiring should be maintenance-free and must be sturdy/strong enough to be safe from any mechanical damage.

 Investing in a ‘high grade and quality wiring’ is a must because of factors like future extensions/alterations, construction of the building, fire hazards or special conditions, corrosive fumes, dampness, type of wire and materials used, nature of load (power), safety of the system, and the cost factor.

 ‘Copper’ as an element has the least resistance and allows smooth flow of electricity without getting heated up.
 This means it has least possibility of catching fire.
 The technology today has made it possible to make ‘fire retardant’ concealed wiring, which runs inside the conduits that are embedded in the walls/floors.
 These need to be approved by the ‘Bureau of Indian Standards’ (BIS).

 - Fire retardant cables are designed with superior technology to resist any kind of combustion